On recovering parabolic diffusions from their time-averages: A numerical example

-It can be seen that the magnitude of deviations of $u_{\d,\tt,N}(x,0)$ from $u_{0,0,N}(x,0)$ is larger for a larger $\tt$.
+It can be seen from Figure \ref{f1} and Table \ref{simulation} that the solution is stable, i.e. it is robust with respect to small deviations of $mu$ in $H^2$.
+However, it can be also seen that the magnitude of deviations of $u_{\d,\tt,N}(x,0)$ from $u_{0,0,N}(x,0)$ is larger for a larger $\tt$.
 As was discussed in Section \ref{SecM}, this is consistent with Theorem \ref{ThM}, because this theorem ensures robustness of the solutions with respect to deviations of $\mu$ that are small in $H^2$-norm.
-Respectively, deviations that are small in $H^0$-norm may cause large deviations of solutions.
+Respectively, deviations that are small in $H^0$-norm but large in $H^2$-norm may cause large deviations of solutions.